Mon-Ouie/sihuo-lang/README.md

 # 死活浪 — sihuo-lang

-Interactive puzzle solving for Go, heavily inspired by [Puzzle Storm](lichess.org/storm).
+Timed puzzle solving for Go, heavily inspired by [Puzzle Storm](lichess.org/storm).

 Puzzles should be stored in an SGF file `puzzles.sgf`.
 All moves in the puzzles are assumed to be valid solutions unless they contain the `BM` SGF tag.